sequoiap/piloting/README.md

 # piloting
-Like the PHAK, but shorter.
+It's like, the PHAK, but shorter.